-An African woman backpacking Europe...
+An African Solo woman Traveller in Europe...

-Once I was done with my backpacking in Europe interestingly I was puzzled more.
+Once I was done with my epic trip in Europe interestingly I was puzzled more.
 I didn’t feel I knew the world more this time around, I was less sure of my purpose and I was in transition in my life, which made me see Europe in a complex light, much deeper in meaning than just my trip.

 By: